 - Get yourself a tarpaulin (see our tarp article).
 When you want to stay somewhere for a couple of days or more, you’ll have a flexible option for shade, rain protection, privacy etc.

 - The same method could work in other types of car and people-carrier too.
 Sliding doors, good head height, removable seats and a flattish floor are the main factors.
 A bit of research should turn up four boxes that will fit the space.

 We’ve tested this system on winter camping trips to the Lake District – near Crummock Water, at the top of the Kirkstone Pass and on the Honister Pass.
 It was warm, cosy and comfortable, though the gale-force winds blew away some of our underwear out of the suitcase and sandblasted the side of the car with gravel.
 It worked really well and it was very easy to get at things the next morning.
-It’s also a fabulous and flexible option for warm weather camping in Europe – tried, tested and recommended (with tarp for shade) in Corsica, France and Switzerland.
+It’s also a fabulous and flexible option for warm weather camping in Europe – tried, tested and recommended (with tarp for shade) in Corsica, France, Germany and Switzerland.

 Bear in mind that….

 - This won’t work with a family, or if you need the back seats for some reason.